-The cheapest route to go when looking for a waste-free lunch kit is most likely to make your own.
-Now, you can’t make everything you need for a waste-free lunch kit – for example making homemade silverware is hard I hear.
+The least expensive route when looking for a waste-free lunch kit is to design your own.
+Now, you can’t make everything you need for a waste-free lunch kit – for example homemade silverware (um, difficult).
 That said, you can make most of a lunch kit yourself, then add silverware and a reusable water bottle and your kid will be good to go for the year.

 Pros of making your own reusable waste-free lunch kit: